 For a long column life, we recommend the use of inline filters or ideally guard columns.
 Inline filters physically retain particles that cannot be eluted due to their size.
 Accumulation at the column head is thus prevented.
 Guard columns offer the advantage, that they also retain molecules which would form irreversible bonds with the column material.
 Both filters and guard columns should be replaced regularly.
-A good indication of the time when a replacement is required, is the gradual increase in the back pressure.
+A good indication of when a replacement is required is the gradual increase in the back pressure.

 In general, good storage conditions for columns are:

-Other notable points are:
+Other points to note: